apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eiyuden Chronicle: Hundred Heroes Review**
+**Blinken returns to China with warning over Russian military aid**

-You can read more about it [here](https://www.ign.com/articles/eiyuden-chronicle-hundred-heroes-review).
+You can read more about it [here](https://www.foxnews.com/politics/blinken-returns-china-warning-russian-military-aid).

 ## Requirements
 - Python 3.8